 Children in the Toddler House refine their understanding of the world through engaging and enticing interactions, movement, and activities.
 Teachers carefully select materials and activities based on a toddler’s cognitive, social-emotional, and physical development.

 These young children are also in a prime developmental period for acquiring language.
-That is why we expose them to beautiful, precise, and factual language that only provides names of things, but provides the language to describe qualities, feelings, and emotions as well.
+That is why we expose them to beautiful, precise, and factual language that not only provides names of things, but provides the language to describe qualities, feelings, and emotions.

 The Toddler House facilitates the following areas in the child’s development:

 Development of Gross Motor Control